Running and Debugging Unit Tests

-Next to declarations of test classes and single tests, ReSharper adds special icons on the left gutter of the editor window.
-Click these icons to run or debug tests.
+Next to declarations of test classes and single tests, ReSharper adds special icons, which you can click to run or debug tests.
+Alternatively, you can press Alt+Enter when your caret is on a test declaration.

-Tests can also be run from the context menu.
-In addition, an arbitrary set of unit tests can be run or debugged from the Visual Studio's Solution Explorer.
-Just right-click the project or solution and select Run unit tests or Debug unit tests.
+Tests can also be executed from the context menu.
+In addition, you can run or debug an arbitrary set of unit tests from Visual Studio's Solution Explorer.
+Just select a file, folder, project or solution, and press Ctrl+U, R or Ctrl+U, D; alternatively, right-click the selection and choose Run unit tests or Debug unit tests.

 Unit Test Explorer